 Presents information on a campaign to raise awareness of the important role child welfare professionals play in children's and family’s lives, as well as how others can support their work.

-Workforce Excellence Sites
+Workforce Excellence Overview

 Describes NCWWI's selection of four jurisdictions and three Tribal child welfare programs across the country to evaluate and improve the outcomes of their child welfare workforce.
+View the seven workforce excellence sites on a map of the United States.

 The Children's Bureau awarded a 5-year grant, to develop, implement, and evaluate programs and initiatives to help improve stability, permanency, and well-being for lesbian, gay, bisexual, transgender, questioning, and Two-Spirit (LGBTQ2S) children and youth in foster care.
 The resulting National Quality Improvement Center on Tailored Services, Placement Stability, and Permanency for LGBTQ2S Children and Youth in Foster Care (QIC-LGBTQ2S) received a funding extension to disseminate findings and lessons learned to the field.